 Two more things that can go wrong….

-Ganache separated during the beating process – You can try to reheat your over-whipped ganache over a double boiler and stabilize again until reaches a thick peanut butter consistency.
+Ganache separated during the beating process.
+You can try to reheat your over-whipped ganache over a double boiler and stabilize it again until reaches a thick peanut butter consistency.
 Then, try to whip gain!